-Introducing: FCS Premier and Our Seniors Program!
+Introducing: FCS Premier and Our High School Program!
 Scroll down to learn more.

 FC Storm and FCS Premier are the competitive soccer arms of the Loveland Youth Soccer Association (LYSA) which provides soccer programs to youth of all ages and abilities.

 FCS Premier is designed for players seeking the next level in skill development.
 Players are chosen based on skill level, growth potential, commitment, and physical and mental readiness for more rigorous training.
+Premier teams train 3 nights a week.
+Their fall season continues until early December.
+They will generally train 2 times a week in the winter.
 FCS Premier teams will play in competitive regional and state leagues.

 Seniors offers players an opportunity to continue to develop technical and tactical skills coupled with more rigorous game strategy training.
 Teams will participate in local elite tournaments early March, regional tournaments in April and State Cup in May.
 They will play at a top level in the Buckeye Premier Youth Soccer League.
 Teams will begin to practice after the fall high school season and train indoors in January and February.
 Outdoor training will use fields in the Loveland community.